buzzqw/TUS/OBSS/markdown-separati/en/16-feats.md

 | **Sav.
 Throws**: | +2 Will, +1 Fortitude |
 | **Ability Score**: | Charisma or Wisdom |

-If your Traits are in common with a positive Patron, you can channel healing energy (healing/damaging effect on undead), if they are in common with a neutral or evil Patron, you can channel negative energy (damaging/healing effect on undead).
+If your Traits are in common with a positive Patron, you can channel healing energy (healing/damaging effect on undead); if they are in common with a neutral or evil Patron, you can channel negative energy (damaging/healing effect on undead).

 Usable a number of times per day equal to (sum of Traits in common with the Patron)/2.

-The **first time** you take this Feat, through laying on hands you can heal/harm 5 Hit Points to a creature.
+The **first time** you take this Feat, through laying on hands you can heal/harm a creature by 5 Hit Points.
 You can apply multiple uses with a single touch.

 Taking the Feat multiple times allows you to remove specific conditions afflicting the creature by consuming more uses.